 Again, you can work the Honeysuckle pattern, and enclosure, over both minor and dominant family chords.

-So, start by learning the following example over G7, then bring this extended Jazz scale pattern to other scales in your woodshedding.
+So, start by learning the following example over G7, then bring this extended jazz scale pattern to other scales from there.

 Click to hear guitar techniques scale patterns 47

 Jazz Guitar Scale Patterns 6 – Honeysuckle Enclosed 5th

 You can now add in the enclosed 5th to your Honeysuckle pattern as you expand that technique further in your studies.

 After you’ve worked this pattern out, you can bring both the enclosed root and 5th to your Honeysuckle pattern.

 Try it out, though that may be too busy for you, it’s worth exploring in both your technical and improvisational practice routine.